MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/index.md

 > [!IMPORTANT]
 > The DualEngine API is a limited access feature.
 Contact dualengineapiaccess@microsoft.com for more information.

-The Microsoft DualEngine API enables you to host and control an Internet Explorer in your application.
+The Microsoft DualEngine API enables you to host and control an Internet Explorer instance within your app.
 For more information, see [Introduction to the Microsoft DualEngine API](../intro.md) and [Getting started with the DualEngine API](../get-started.md).

 ## Globals